Things to See and Do

 www.carfreewalks.org/walks/315/wenlock_edge

 Small town with a range of shops, including books, gourmet deli, organic produce, Co-op supermarket, antique warehouse plus several cafes and restaurants.
-Close by are the Shropshire Hills (National Tust) - follow the signs to the Burway for a steep walk or drive to the top where the views are spectacular and popular with hang gliders.
+Close by are the Shropshire Hills (National Tust) - follow the signs to the Burway for a steep walk or drive to the top of the Long Mynd where the views are spectacular and popular for gliding, paragliding and hang gliding.
 Or visit the Cardingmill Valley for more gentle walks.
 There's a National Trust shop and cafe.
 This area is ideal both for serious walkers and less energetic travellers.
 An arts festival is held in July/August.
 There is a golf course on the Long Mynd.
 Electric bikes may be hired in Church Stretton to get you up the Burway.

 A couple of miles south of Craven Arms on the A49 - this is one of the earliest fortified manors (the hall dates from 1270 - 1280) with great hall, solar, tower and Elizabethan timber-framed gatehouse, all restored by English Heritage.
 There's a shop and small cafe and a programme of historical re-enactments.